nikola1402/Templatr/README.md

 ### Step 2: Create a new file from a template

 1. Open Command Palette: `Ctrl+Shift+P`
-2. Run: `Templator: Create From Template`
+2. Run: `Templatr: Create From Template`
 3. Select one of your templates.
 4. You’ll be asked to provide values for any missing variables.
 5. The new file is created in the output folder (default: `notes/`).